-In this article we elaborately discuss the correct methods of interfacing transistors like BJTs and mosfets with any microcontroller or an Arduino.
+In this article we elaborately discuss the correct methods of using or connecting transistors like BJTs and mosfets with any microcontroller or an Arduino.

-No matter how well programmed or coded your Arduino may be, if it's not correctly integrated with the external hardware, could result in inefficient operation of the system or even damage to the components involved in the system.
+No matter how well programmed or coded your Arduino may be, if it's not correctly integrated with a transistor or an external hardware, could result in inefficient operation of the system or even damage to the components involved in the system.

-Therefore, it becomes extremely important to understand and learn the right methods of using external active components with a microcontroller, so that the final outcome is effective, smooth and efficient.
+Therefore, it becomes extremely important to understand and learn the right methods of using external active components like mosfets and BJTs with a microcontroller, so that the final outcome is effective, smooth and efficient.

-Before we discuss the methods, it would be useful to learn the basic characteristics and working of BJTs and mosfets.
+Before we discuss the interfacing methods of transistors with Arduino, it would be useful to learn the basic characteristics and working of BJTs and mosfets.

 BJT stands for bipolar junction transistor.